deeboai/linque-website/README.md

 | `department` | text | |
 | `remote_type` | text | Remote/Hybrid/Onsite |
 | `summary` | text | |

+### Contact form delivery

+By default the contact form opens the visitor's mail client using a prefilled `mailto:` link so their message is sent straight to `info@linqueresourcing.com`.
+The payload includes the subject, message, name, company, and work email.
+If you prefer server-side delivery, provide `VITE_CONTACT_ENDPOINT` and restore the API handler in `src/pages/Contact.tsx`.

 | `description` | text | |
 | `responsibilities` | text[] or jsonb | Array of bullet points |
 | `qualifications` | text[] or jsonb | Array of bullet points |